Dunga Gali: History

 During British Rule, Dunga Gali served as a sanatorium to British soldiers and contained a hotel, church and a post office.
 The area was also visited by Europeans, who also had houses on the southern slopes of the nearby Mukeshpuri Mountains.
+The Dunga Gali range (which is the highlands around the hill station) formed Abbottabad's eastern boundary with the princely state of Kashmir.